lapalme/pyrealb/README.md

     * `user.js`  : Python helper script.

 * [`IDE`](./IDE) : Integrated Development Environment

     * `ide.py`: built on the Python *read-eval-print loop*, it imports *pyrealb* to get the realization of an expression, to consult the lexicon, the conjugation and declension tables.
 It is also possible to get a *lemmatization*: i.e. the *pyrealb* expression corresponding to a form.
     * `README.html`: documentation and examples

+    *Nota bene*: The [evaluation demo of *jsRealB*](http://rali.iro.umontreal.ca/JSrealB/current/demos/Evaluation/index.html) is more convenient than this IDE to develop *pyrealb* expressions as both programs share the same formalism.
+The *jsRealB* demo provides an editor and access to the lexicons and  rules.

+* [Notebooks](./NoteBooks) : Jupyter notebooks (in English and French) with can be used as an executable introduction to *pyrealb*

 * [`tests`](./tests) : unit tests of special features of *pyrealb* in both French and English.
 Files have the pattern `*_{en|fr}.py`

     * `test.py`: simplistic function to check if a function returns the expected answer and display appropriate message
     * `testAll.html` : run this file to run all tests